rayrodz32/ECE-3641-001-Final-Project/README.md

 # Data File
-Code is in the final-project.ipynb for some reason it does not preview click on the code box.
+Code is in the Dataset file

+# final-project.ipynb